 The Psychology of a Claim (Part I)

 The first thing I remind my clients of is that insurance companies are business entities.
 They are in business to make money.
-And they are most profitable when they collect premiums from people like you and me and are able to keep that money invested.
+And they are most profitable when they collect premiums from people like you and me and can keep that money invested.
 They are least profitable when catastrophic claims occur and they are forced to pay the policy limits on those claims.
 So, quite naturally, they have become very good at avoiding the financial pain caused by paying more than they absolutely have to pay.

 Did you know that your insurance company knows with statistical certainty, how likely you are to accept their first offer without question?
-A significant majority of insured’s accept what their insurance company initially offers them without argument.
+A significant majority of insured’s take what their insurance company initially offers them without argument.
 If only 20 percent of those who incur a loss are going to question or argue the size of their settlement, why would the insurance companies pay everything in the first check?
 They save a tremendous amount of money by paying 60 or 70 percent of what they should, knowing that only a minority of families are going to ask for more money.

 One way that insurance companies are able to do this is by understanding human nature.
-Let’s assume you had a beautiful home and while you were out shopping your ten year old son, playing with fireworks in his bedroom, accidentally burns your house down.
-It’s unfortunate and it’s clearly accidental but know this: the objective of the adjuster assigned to your claim is to settle the claim to your satisfaction as cheaply as he/she can.
+Let’s assume you had a beautiful home and while you were out shopping your ten-year-old son, playing with fireworks in his bedroom, accidentally burns your house down.
+It’s unfortunate, and it’s clearly accidental but know this: the objective of the adjuster assigned to your claim is to settle the claim to your satisfaction as cheaply as he/she can.
 It is not their job to volunteer any more than they have to in order to get your claim settled.

 - Insist that your insurance adjuster put everything in writing.
-Verbal offers are not binding and when it comes to claims, there is often a great deal of difference between what they will say and what they will put into writing.
+Verbal offers are not binding, and when it comes to claims, there is often a great deal of difference between what they will say and what they will put into writing.